BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 For the first time in centuries, the West was no longer in control.

-And in space, the flags of the Coalition flew on Mars, the Moon, and soon—Titan.
+And in space, the flags of the Coalition flew on Mars, the Moon, and soon; Titan.

 Not just the Congo's flag.
 But many others.